 Some FPE Stab-Lok® panels have 100-amp main breakers that feed into the bussbars through the same plate and post system.
 In this design, the two main breaker output terminals do not have the stab type contact.
 Instead, each one is screwed down to a plate the same size as the stab socket plate, but which has a threaded hole in it instead of the stab openings.
-As with the plate and post assembly, the screws clamping the main breaker terminals are size 8-32, which is absurdly small for clamping the terminals of a 100-amp main breaker.
+As with the plate and post assembly, the screws clamping the main breaker to the busbar assembly are size 8-32, which is absurdly small for a 100-amp main breaker connection, and this is another common point of overheating failure.

-To put the diameter of the 8-32 screw in perspective, it is the same size as used on common receptacles for connecting #14 or #12 copper wire (for 15- and 20-amp circuits), and has a diameter of only about 5/32".
+To put the diameter of the 8-32 screw in perspective, it is the same size as used on common receptacles for connecting #14 or #12 copper wire (for 15- and 20-amp circuits), with a diameter of only about 5/32".
 An FPE panel and main breaker of this type is shown in Figure 6.
 The main breaker's output terminal mounting screws and the tiny Allen-wrench that fits them are shown in Figure 7.

-FIGURE 6 - FPE 100-AMP MAIN BREAKER CONNECTS TO THE BUSBARS THROUGH THE PLATE & POST CONFIGURATION, USING ONE SOCKET-HEAD 8-32 SCREW AT EACH TERMINAL TO ATTACH TO THE CONTACT PLATE.
+FIGURE 6 - FPE 100-AMP MAIN BREAKER CONNECTS TO THE BUSBARS THROUGH THE PLATE & POST CONFIGURATION, USING ONE SOCKET-HEAD 8-32 SCREW FOR EACH POLE TO ATTACH TO ITS CONTACT PLATE.

-(The heads of the 8-32 terminal clamping screws are seen above and below the "LOAD" label.)
+(The heads of the 8-32 clamping screws are seen at right, above and below the "LOAD" label.)

 FIGURE 7 - ONE LOAD-SIDE CONTACT AND ITS 8-32 CLAMPING SCREW, ON THE FPE 100-AMP MAIN BREAKER OF FIG. 6.
-THE SCREW-HEAD TAKES A 3/32" ALLEN WRENCH, WHICH IS ONLY SLIGHTLY LARGER THAN THE LEAD OF THE #2 PENCIL.
-(The larger hole provides clearance for the screw protruding from the stab contact plate)
+THE SCREW-HEAD TAKES A 3/32" ALLEN WRENCH, WHICH IS ONLY SLIGHTLY LARGER THAN THE LEAD OF THE PENCIL.
+(The larger hole next to the clamping screw provides clearance for the end of the screw that protrudes from mating contact plate)